FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/tutorial/docker.md

 Run 'nodes / 127.0.0.1 / start _ all.sh'

-On startup, looks to see if FISCO exists locally-The node image of the corresponding version of BCOS.
-If it does not exist, download it from docker hub.。
+During startup, the node image of the FISCO-BCOS version is checked to see if it exists locally.
+If it does not exist, the node image is downloaded from the docker hub。

 ```shell
 $ bash nodes/127.0.0.1/start_all.sh